michiganrobotics/mbot/docs/setup/02-configuration.md

 * `mbot_ip_list_user`: The username of the GitHub account the robot uses to publish its IP.
 * `mbot_ip_list_token`: A token the robot can use to push to the registry (this is in place of using a password, which GitHub no longer supports).

+## Connecting to WiFi

+If you are on an Enterprise network (e.g. you are on the UM campus), you will need to connect your robot to the network manually.

+See the [Networking Guide](/docs/setup/networking) for instructions on how to do this, then go to the calibration step.

 [**Previous Step:** Installing the OS](/docs/setup/01-install-os){: .btn .btn--inverse .align-left}
 [**Next Step:** Calibration & Flashing](/docs/setup/03-calibration){: .btn .btn--inverse .align-right}